hanhanhan-kim/hanhanhan-kim.github.io/_posts/2022-07-24-set-up-pihole.md

 If you want the statistics to be displayed upside-down, so that the Pi's USB ports are on the top, rather than the bottom, you can either install [my fork of the repo](https://github.com/hanhanhan-kim/inky-hole), or just run `git diff` on mine vs the original's `main.py` file, and make the same changes that I made, to your local version.
 You can also print out [a case](https://www.thingiverse.com/thing:3897860) for the Pi Zero + Inky pHAT.

 And there we have it!
 A functional PiHole on the WiFi network _and_ a cool hardware display! eInk is great, because it only uses up battery, when the display is being refreshed.
-So it opens up the possibility for a decent portable PiHole, if that's of interest. eInk is also just nice and easy on the eyes! :dark_sunglasses:
+So it opens up the possibility for a decent portable PiHole, if that's of interest. eInk is also just nice and easy on the eyes! :dark_sunglasses: :dark_sunglasses: :dark_sunglasses:

 ![](/assets/images/posts/2022-07-24-set-up-pihole/my-inky-hole.jpg)